davedoesdemos/DataLakeInADay/ProctorNotes/ProctorNotes.md

 Do this BEFORE the day of the workshop.
 Getting a whole class to set up accounts takes a lot of time.

 To request Azure passes, go to [https://requests.microsoftazurepass.com/](https://requests.microsoftazurepass.com/) and submit requests for enough passes to fill the class.
+The deployment will cost approximately $30 per day

 Go to [http://aka.ms/azurepasssetup](http://aka.ms/azurepasssetup) for instructions on creating accounts and subscriptions for everyone in the class.
 Use generic user names and a standard password to keep things simple in the class.